-Advertising fees: Say that you bought an Etsy showcase.
-Or maybe you printed some snazzy business cards for your Etsy shop.
+Advertising fees: Say you printed some snazzy business cards for your Etsy shop.
 These costs and other marketing expenses are fair game.

 Office expenses: These purchases include pens and pencils, paper, letterhead, printer supplies, and the like.

 Mileage: Do you regularly drive to your local craft store to stock up on supplies for your Etsy shop?
 Or to the post office, to ship items to Etsy buyers?
-If so, you can deduct your mileage for those outings.
+If so, you can deduct your mileage for those outings; the current rate, as of this writing, is 56.5@@cs per mile.
 Any tolls or parking fees that you incur en route are also deductible.